Trutch70/advent-of-code-2021/README.md

 ## Setup

-Set your credentials in .env:
+Set your credentials in .env (copy to .env.local):

 ```
 ADVENT_COOKIE_GA=Kappa